Skip to content

 UnityRelay allocation_id: String, connection_data: String, key: String Unity Relay allocation (Unity NetCode via Unity Relay).

-Relay host: String, port: u16, transport: RelayTransport, allocation_id: String, token: String, client_id: Option<u16> Built-in relay server (Unity NetCode, FishNet, Mirror).
+Relay host: String, port: u16, transport: RelayTransport, allocation_id: String, token: String, client_id: Option<u16> Legacy self-declared relay metadata forwarded to peers; neither the SDK nor Server 0.7 opens or authenticates the endpoint.

 WebRTC sdp: Option<String>, ice_candidates: Vec<String> WebRTC connection info (Matchbox).